MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/cant-scan-usb-scanner-after-win11-restarts.md

 # Can't scan documents from a USB scanner after Windows 11 restarts

-This article describes the issue where you can’t scan documents from a USB scanner, which you connect to Windows 11 device after it restarts.
+This article describes the issue when you can’t scan documents from a USB scanner that you connect to a restarted Windows 11 device.

 ## Symptoms